Croup (Clinical)

 • Potential affected age range: 6 months to 15 years

-• 15% of pediatric emergency hospitalizations are caused by croup Croup Croup, also known as laryngotracheobronchitis, is a disease most commonly caused by a viral infection that leads to severe inflammation of the upper airway.
+• 7% of emergency hospitalizations in children < 5 years of age are caused by croup Croup Croup, also known as laryngotracheobronchitis, is a disease most commonly caused by a viral infection that leads to severe inflammation of the upper airway.
 It usually presents in children < 5 years of age.
 Patients develop a hoarse, "seal-like" barking cough and inspiratory stridor.
-Croup
+Croup.

 • More prevalent in the fall and early winter Winter Pityriasis Rosea